maxvfischer/DIY-ai-art/README.md

 ![assembly_48](./tutorial_images/assemble_art_installation/assembly_48.jpg)

-The sensor I used was a SR602.
+The PIR sensor I used was a SR602.
 It has three pinouts that were connected to the Nvidia Jetson:

 * **\-** to GND (pin 6)
 * **\+** to 3.3v (pin 1)